cnlpete/candybox/README.md

 Requirements
 ------------------------------------------------------------------------------------------------------------------------
-- at least PHP 5.3 & MySQL database
+- at least PHP 5.3 & MySQL database (PHP 5.4 recommended)
 - Imagemagick, GD2 and mod_rewrite
 - an account at http://recaptcha.org to use captchas
 - an account at http://mailchimp.com to use the newsletter management
-- about 25MB webspace
+- about 50MB webspace

 Setup
 ------------------------------------------------------------------------------------------------------------------------
-1. Download and install Composer ( http://getcomposer.org ): `curl -s http://getcomposer.org/installer | php`.
+1. Download the newest version of this package.
-2. Install the vendor packages afterwards: `php composer.phar install` or `php composer.phar install --dev` if you would like have the possibility to run tests.
+2. Download and install Composer ( http://getcomposer.org ): `curl -s http://getcomposer.org/installer | php`.
-3. Configure your website settings at "app/config/Candy.inc.php" and start uploading all files.
+3. Install the vendor packages afterwards: `php composer.phar install` or `php composer.phar install --dev` if you would like to have the possibility to run tests.
-4. Execute the "/install/index.php" file.
-If an error occurs it might be, that you have to give CHMOD 777 to `app/cache` and `app/compile`.
+4. Copy files from "app/config/samples/" to "app/config" and configure your website settings at "app/config/Candy.inc.php".
-5. Follow the instructions and make sure, you delete the install folder after installation.
+5. Execute the "/install/index.php" file.
+If an error occurs, it might be, that you have to give CHMOD 777 to `app/cache` and `app/compile` first.
-6. If you want to use compressed CSS and JS, make sure the template folders are writeable and start the compressor via console: `php tools/minify/index.php`.
-This will compress the actual JS and CSS rendered by your DEVELOPMENT enviroment.
+6. Follow the instructions (also on CHMODs) and make sure, you delete the install folder after installation.

 Update
 ------------------------------------------------------------------------------------------------------------------------
 To upgrade candyCMS, read the release notes (if provided) first.
-If no specific information are given, upload following folders and files after using the Composer (`php composer.phar update`):
+If no specific information are given, upload following folders and files and start the Composer  afterwards (`php composer.phar update`):
 "index.php", "composer.json" and "install".
-You might also need to update all javascript files under "public/js".
-Make sure, the links in your views are still correct!
-Sorry for not providing more release information.
+After Composer has loaded all requirements, go to "install/index.php" and migrate your application to the newest version.
+Delete the install folder afterwards.

 Credits